Zelensky heaps praise on Boris Johnson as ‘true friend’ leaves office

 “The 19th century Ukrainian poet, Taras Shevchenko, called upon his people to keep fighting against Russians: ‘Fight and you will prevail’.
 Back then, we did not have powerful friends on our side,” he writes.

 “I understand the situation is very tough.
-But let me recall that at the time of the Covid-19 epidemic, and it’s still with us, when there were price hikes, Ukraine was affected as well.
+But let me recall that at the time of the Covid-19 epidemic, and it’s still with us, when there were price hikes, Ukraine was affected as well,” she said.

 “The prices are going up in Ukraine as well.
 But in addition our people get killed.

-“So when you start counting pennies on your bank account or in your pocket, we do the same and count our casualties,” she said.
+“So when you start counting pennies on your bank account or in your pocket, we do the same and count our casualties.”

 Mrs Zelenska’s words echo one of the messages the outgoing prime minister has been stressing in his final days in office, amid grim warnings about soaring energy bills this winter for UK households.